 How to Use this Collection

-- Microfilm reels 15-18 available at Archives of American Art offices and through interlibrary loan.
+- The collection is also available on 35 mm microfilm reels 15-18 at the Archives of American Art offices, and through interlibrary loan.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.